 Act Two

 Gussie strides back and forth across the empty stage.
 She analyzes the fact that she always falls for the wrong men.
-It becomes clear she's singing in Frank and Charley's Broadway show ("Act 2 - Opening").
+It becomes clear that she's singing in Frank and Charley's Broadway show ("Act 2 – Opening").

 The scene shifts to the stage door while the group waits outside.
 Beth urges Frank to do another show for Joe, for the money, while Mary encourages him to work on his own projects.
 Beth thinks this is easy for Mary to say since she just wrote a best-selling book.
-Suddenly, the group hears huge applause from inside the theatre.
-Joe joins them to confirm it's a hit ("It's a Hit").
+Suddenly, the group hears tremendous applause from inside the theatre.
+Joe joins them to confirm that it's a hit ("It's a Hit").
 Charley's wife, Evelyn, is suddenly taken with labor pains and rushes to the hospital.
 After the show ends, Beth and Charley leave to join Evelyn.
 Frank is left alone with Joe and Gussie to celebrate.
-Mary encourages Beth to stay with Frank, but she says she wouldn't want a man she can't trust.
+Mary encourages Beth to stay with Frank, but she says that she wouldn't want a man whom she can't trust.

 Gussie announces that Charley and Frank will perform for the crowd.
-Charley is uneasy, but as he sings he gets encouraging glances from Beth and Mary because the song is going over well ("A Good Thing Going").
+Charley is uneasy but as he sings, he gets encouraging glances from Beth and Mary because the song is going over well ("A Good Thing Going").
 Enthusiastic applause erupts on the last note.
 Gussie urges them to do the song again.
 Charley is against it, Frank insists on a repeat and begins the number again.
 Their audience is distracted, no longer interested; they return to their gossip.
-Charley storms out and the other guests hardly notice as Frank, Mary and Beth follow.
+Charley storms out, and the other guests hardly notice as Frank, Mary and Beth follow.

 The company leads us to 1959 ("Transition 6").
 Frank is at the piano.
 Charley is at a typewriter.
 A light comes up on Mary on the telephone with Frank.
 We see them all working in their separate spaces.
-They are trying to make it at their respective crafts: Mary writing a novel, Charley his plays, and Frank his music ("Opening Doors")
+They are trying to make it at their respective crafts: Mary writing a novel, Charley his plays and Frank his music ("Opening Doors").

 The stage develops into various scenes: an interview at an agent's office, a rehearsal hall, a subway station.
 Mary moves from one magazine job to another.
-Soon, Frank and Charley are auditioning for Joe who complains that their music isn't hummable enough.
-The team pools their resources and decides to write a cabaret revue to showcase their own work.
+Soon, Frank and Charley are auditioning for Joe, who complains that their music isn't hummable enough.
+The team pools resources and decides to write a cabaret revue to showcase their own work.
 They audition Beth and hire her.
 Beth, Frank, Charley, Mary and Beth's mother transition us back in time for one last moment ("Transition 7").

-The company files on to witness the birth of a new era, as the three friends solidify their budding friendship ("Our Time - Part 3").
+The company files on to witness the birth of a new era as the three friends solidify their budding friendship ("Our Time – Part 3").